Merzasphor/MWSE/docs/source/apis/tes3.md

 ### `tes3.getEffectMagnitude`

 This function returns the total effective magnitude and total base magnitude of a certain magic effect affecting a reference.
 It returns a pair of numbers, the first being the effective magnitude after all the actor's resistances are applied (see examples).
-The second number is the magnitude before any of the actor's resistances are applied; it is always an integer, so it is used in some UI elements.
+The second number is the magnitude before any of the actor's resistances are applied.

 ```lua
 local effectiveMagnitude, magnitude = tes3.getEffectMagnitude({ reference = ..., effect = ..., skill = ..., attribute = ... })